 1998 Dirk Nowitzki Topps Chrome RC #154

 A staple of any rookie collection from this period, this 1998 Topps Chrome card features Nowitzki jumping with the ball in his hands in front of a full audience.

-In typical Topps Chrome style, the border is colored with respect to the parallel that the particular copy is.
+In typical Topps Chrome style, the border is colored concerning the parallel that the particular copy is.

 1998 Dirk Nowitzki E-X Century RC #68

-This is an extremely unique card that features Nowitzki on the front, a silver streak, his name, and a little brand detailing all on a completely transparent background.
+This is a highly unique card that features Nowitzki on the front, a silver streak, his name, and a little brand detailing, all on a completely transparent background.

-It is the uniqueness of this card rather than any particular brand name or rareness that makes it so highly sought after and valuable.
+The uniqueness of this card, rather than any particular brand name or rareness, makes it so highly sought after and valuable.

 You Want This Kid In Your Collection: Top Luka Doncic Prizm Rookie Cards